 Section 4.2 states, that organizations are only required to take into consideration those interested parties that are relevant to your quality management system.
 Once you have identified who those interested parties are you will need to determine what their requirements are and have a system to monitor or review those requirements.

-You do not need a documented process for this or records capturing your interested parties and their requirements but, it will help you provide to your auditor objective evidence that you are meeting this requirement if you have documentation to support your process (learn more about Processes in Clause 4.4).
+You do not need a documented process for this or records capturing your interested parties and their requirements but, it will help you provide to your auditor with objective evidence that you are meeting this requirement if you have documentation to support your process (learn more about Processes in Clause 4.4).
 Our All in One Package includes a documented procedure for meeting the requirements around the Context of your organization.
 This procedure can also be purchased individually or with our complete Procedures Package.